troychaplin/block-accessibility-checks/docs/example-block.md

 2. **PHP-to-JS Bridge**: The Block Accessibility Checks plugin automatically exposes your registered validation rules to JavaScript via `wp_localize_script`.

-3. **Real-time Validation**: Your JavaScript code hooks into the validation system to provide immediate feedback in the editor.
+3. **Real-time Validation**: Your JavaScript code hooks into the validation system using the `blockAccessibilityChecks.blockChecksArray` filter to provide immediate feedback in the editor and prevent publishing when there are errors.

 4. **Unified System**: Both PHP and JavaScript use the same validation rules and messages, ensuring consistency.

+5. **Publish Prevention**: When validation errors are found, the system automatically disables the publish button and prevents saving until the issues are resolved.

 ## Advanced Features